bkmakerspace/toolhub/scripts/README.md

 running or developing the application, but can sometimes come in handy.
 See the help text of this command to see all available utilities.

-### flower

-This starts a web-based tool for monitoring Celery.
-It's recommended that you set `FLOWER_PORT` in your .env file to expose the service on a non-random port.

 ### pgadmin

 pgAdmin4 is a web-based tool for monitoring and managing Postgres databases.
 You will need to